BryanWilhite/Blog/presentation/entry/2016/2016-10-12-songhay-studio-net-standard-with-songhay-standard-core.md

   "isActive": true,
   "sortOrdinal": 0,
   "clientId": "2016-10-12-songhay-studio-net-standard-with-songhay-standard-core",
   "tag": "{\r\n  \"extract\": \"Went with .NET Standard 1.2.
-These are the consequences:The System.Security.Cryptography namespace is not supported in .NET Standard 1.2.
+These are the consequences: The System.Security.Cryptography namespace is not supported in .NET Standard 1.2.
 The System.Security.Cryptography.Algorithms NuGet package is supported from .NET Standard 1.3 (.NET 4.6) onwards.The...\"\r\n}"
 }
 ---